cruxlinux/python/README.rst

 ::

-    docker run -i -t cruxlinux/python
+    docker run -i -t crux/python

 As a Base Image:

-This image contains ``ONBUILD`` triggers so you can use this as a base image on a standard python application source tree that contains a valid top-level ``requirements.txt`` and ``setup.py``.
+A ``onbuild`` tag is provided that uses ``ONBUILD`` triggers which you can use as a base image for a standard python application.
+This assumes your source tree has two top-level source files:

+- ``requirements.txt``
+- ``setup.py``

 Example ``Dockerfile``::

-    FROM cruxlinux/python
+    FROM crux/python:onbuild

     CMD ["myapp"]